ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 If you didn't see these path included in the System Environment, you will need to configure the environment where you are using ESP-IDF with the correct paths by yourself.

 #### Install CMake
 Install the CMake (Cross-Platform Makefile Generator).
 The CMake build system is required to build the Amazon FreeRTOS demo and test applications for this device.
-Amazon FreeRTOS supports versions 3.13 and later.
+Amazon FreeRTOS supports CMake versions 3.13 or above, and you can get download the latest version of CMake from [CMake.org](https://cmake.org/download/).

 Form you native build system, it can be GNU Make or Ninja.
 Ninja is recommended by Amazon since it is faster than Make and also provides native support to all desktop operating systems.
 And we also use the Ninja in this project.